s17n/MailScripts/README.md

 The workflow is this (steps 1 & 2 fully automated):

-1. Scan and import document into Global Inbox (OCR already done)
+1. Scan and import document into Global Inbox
 	- ScanSnap scans will be saved directly to Global Inbox
-	- iPhone scans will be synced through iCloud & and imported using a Hazel rule ([Workflow](./Docs/scan-and-import-from-iphone.md))
+	- iPhone scans will be synced through iCloud & and imported through a Hazel rule ([Workflow](./Docs/scan-and-import-from-iphone.md))
+	- digital documents will be imported:
+		- directly from Downloads folder through a Hazel rule (when domain conditions met) or
+		- by dropping them into a Finder folder with a Hazel rule
+	- Note: Usually OCR is already done, before the documents will be imported
 2. Move to target database, classify and renane the document ([Workflow](./Docs/move-and-classify.md))
 	- detect target database through keywords
 	- move to inbox of target database